-The Hispanic orchard employee education program (HOEEP) is a 19-week certificate program designed for the Latino workforce in the tree fruit and viticulture industries.
-Courses offered include horticulture, integrated pest management, and viticulture.
+The Hispanic orchard employee education program (HOEEP) offers seven 19-week certificate programs designed for the Latino workforce in the tree fruit and viticulture industries.
+Programs include horticulture, integrated pest management, and viticulture.

 The Environmental Horticulture Science program includes courses on integrated pest management, environmental horticulture, suburban agriculture, sustainable production systems, and viticulture.
 Also offers Certificate in Environmental Horticulture.

 The Center has on-campus demonstration sites for production and growing techniques, a certified organic production area, and seven high tunnels.
 The Center assists "small to mid-size farmers and gardeners produce organic and specialty vegetables for sale."

 The online certificate focuses on the production of plants, fruits, crops, medicinal plants, and vegetables.
 The program is open to high school students, undergraduate students, graduate students, master gardeners, and others.

 The Master of Science in Horticulture with an Emphasis on Organic and Sustainable Production is designed to provide students with an introduction to the scientific research process and the opportunity to complete an integrated research project relevant to the increasingly complex organic industry.
 This degree offers more focused coursework and a research project designed to explore the areas of organic and sustainable production. "